Zinabuf/GCIM/README.md

     exists in the proposed direction.
 By explicitly testing both directions, GCIM offers researchers data-driven insight into the likely causal directions._

 _NB: The proposed direction of causation refers to the hypothesized G×E interaction in which the exposure affects the outcome, aligning with the researcher’s primary interest.
-In contrast, the reverse direction tests the opposite relationship, switching the roles of exposure and outcome to evaluate whether the assumed causal direction is valid._
+In contrast, the reverse direction test evaluates the opposite relationship, switching the roles of exposure and outcome to assess whether the assumed causal direction is valid.
+Once the data has been properly prepared, begin by testing the causal direction based on the proposed direction of interest—that is, the direction specified by the researcher.
+After this primary analysis, assess the reverse causal direction by switching the roles of the exposure and outcome variables in both the discovery and target datasets.
+This involves treating the original outcome as the exposure and the original exposure as the outcome, ensuring consistency in data structure and formatting across both analyses._

 Package installation
 From GitHub